 Thank you for your interest in the Master of Business Taxation (MBT) Program.
 All materials are submitted electronically through the online application system.
 Admission decisions are communicated to applicants through the online application system.

-Unofficial transcripts or academic records should be uploaded directly to the application.
 Please do not mail in paper copies of your transcripts.
 There is no need for official transcripts or academic records for initial review.
-If you are admitted, the University will then request official transcripts.
-Visit the Graduate School website for detailed instructions.

 The University of Minnesota reserves the right to require the submission of official transcripts or credentials any time during the admission review process.

 The TOEFL, MELAB, or IELTS is generally required of all applicants whose native language is not English, regardless of U.S. citizenship status.
-Applicants who have completed 24 quarter credits/16 semester credits (within 24 months of the applicant’s proposed term of entry) in residence as a full-time student at a recognized institution of higher learning in the United States or other English-speaking country before entering the University of Minnesota are generally exempted from this requirement.
+Applicants who have completed 24 quarter/16 semester, non-ESL credits (within 24 months of the applicant’s proposed term of entry) in residence as a full-time student at a recognized institution of higher learning in the United States are generally exempted from this requirement.

 The minimum score requirements for admission are: